Blog

 WordPress Pages Widget settings - exclude pages

-(Pages Widget settings – exclude pages)
+(WordPress Pages Widget settings – exclude pages)

-Click the Save button when done and then click Close at the bottom of the widget box to minimize your widget.
+Click the Save button when finished and then click Close at the bottom of the widget box to minimize the widget.

-WordPress Pages Widget on sidebar
+WordPress Pages Widget on blog sidebar

 Add A Links Widget

-WordPress Links section
+WordPress Links screen

-(WordPress Links screen)
+(WordPress Links section)

 To add the widget, select a Links widget in the Available Widgets section …